-Table 1 Standards for activities located in the Low Density Residential Precinct Non-compliance status C. spaces; or screened with materials that are in keeping with the design of the building. storage space.
-49.5.9 Road Noise locate a.
-80 metres of the road of the roa al building or buildings containing Activities Sensitive to ed within the boundary of a State Highway with a speed limit of eater; or the boundary of a State Highway with a speed limit less , constructed and maintained to ensure that the internal t exceed 40 dB LAeq(24h) for all habitable spaces NC 49.5.10 Development (exc and other physic Structure Plan sh infrastructural work For the purposes physically complet For the purposes Code Compliance application under a building shall in Certificate under strespect of that but ent to integrate with transport infrastructure ept for utilities, the specified transport infrastructural works all infrastructure) within the Sub-Areas shown on the hall not occur prior to all the corresponding transport ks for the Sub-Area listed below being completed.
-To of this rule, "completed" means when the works are led and are able to be used for the intended purpose.
-To this rule, "development" means a building for which a led Certificate has been issued by the Council.
-Any Rules 49.4.4, 49.4.18, and any other application involving nclude a condition requiring that a Code Compliance segonal for the Building Act 2004 shall not be applied for in uilding before the corresponding transport infrastructural Area are completed.
-NC H1, & H2K1 and K3 H2 a.
-Active travel link to State Highway 6SH6 bus stops at Stalker Road intersection Active travel link to SH6 bus stops at Stalker Road intersection If more than 108 dwellings are built in Sub-Area H2, then: a.
-Dedicated westbound bus lane on SH6 (Howards Drive to Shotover Bridge (part of NZUP package)) b.
-Bus stops on SH6 at, west of Stalker Road intersection (one on each side of SH6) c.
+Table 1 Standards for a Precinct ctivities located in the Low Density Residential Non-compliance status C. spaces; or screened with materials that are in keeping with the design storage space. С. of the building.
+5.9 Road noise - Sta NC Any new residen Road Noise loca tial building or buildings containing Activities Sensitive to ated within a.
+80 metres o 70km/h or g f the boundary of a State Highway with a speed limit of greater; or b.
+40 metres o than 70 km/ f the boundary of a State Highway with a speed limit less h ed, constructed and maintained to ensure that the internal not exceed 40 dB LAeq(24h) for all habitable spaces ms. 9.5.10 ment to integrate with transport infrastructure NC and other phys Structure Plan kcept for utilities, the specified transport infrastructural works kical infrastructure) within the Sub-Areas shown on the shall not occur prior to all the corresponding transport orks for the Sub-Area listed below being completed. s of this rule, "completed" means when the works are eted and are able to be used for the intended purpose.
+Code Complianc under Rules 49. shall include a c s92 of the Buildir s of this rule, "development" means a building for which a e Certificate has been issued by the Council.
+Any application 4.4, 49.4.18, and any other application involving a building ondition requiring that a Code Compliance Certificate under ng Act 2004 shall not be applied for in respect of that building sponding transport infrastructural works for the Sub-Area are H1, K1 a.
+Connection to Active travel link to SH6 bus - and K3 stops at Stalker Road intersection H2 Connection to Active travel link to SH6 bus stops at Stalker Roadintersection If more than 108 residential units are built in Sub- Area H2,then: Dedicated westbound bus lane on SH6 (Howards Drive to Shotover Bridge (part of NZUP package)) b.
+Bus stops on SH6 at Stalker Road intersection (one on each side of SH6) c.
 Stalker Road northbound bus priority lane south of SH6 d.
 Signalisation of Stalker Road / SH6 intersection, including at-grade pedestrian and cycle crossings across both roads e.
-NZUP package west of Shotover BridgeSH6 eastbound bus lane from SH6A to Hawthorne Drive and SH6 westbound bus lane from Hardware Lane to SH6A (part of NZUP package)
+SH6 eastbound bus lane from SH6A to Hawthorne Drive and SH6 westbound bus lane from Hardware Lane to SH6A (part of NZUP package)